 A Dollar Goes A Long Way In India, See The Impact Your Gift Can Have...

 Specially crafted shoes are critical for ulcer prevention and wound care.
-Each shoe is made by our own shoe makers and fitted for each patient’s foot size and type of wound.
+Each shoe is made by our shoemakers and fitted for each patient’s foot size and type of wound.
 Shoes are provided at no cost to the patient.

-A Bible in the Tamil language is treasured by leprosy patients who are able to read and critical to a daily walk with God.
-For children and teens receiving their Bible gift is always a celebration.
+A Bible in the Tamil language is treasured by leprosy patients who can read and are critical to a daily walk with God.
+For children and teens, receiving their Bible gift is always a celebration.

 10lb Bag of Rice

-Embrace A Village strives to eliminate begging and in the process give aid to families who are directly and physically impacted by the presence of leprosy.
-We provide up to two weeks of support per month per family via our food pantry as well as encourage gardening and nutrition education.
+Embrace A Village strives to eliminate begging and, in the process, give aid to families who are directly and physically impacted by the presence of leprosy.
+We provide up to two weeks of monthly support per family via our food pantry and encourage gardening and nutrition education.